How To Choose The

 Some sling bags are expandable, which is excellent for travel since they’ll take up little space when not in use or when you don’t have much to carry—but you can still fill them with a decent amount of stuff when expanded.
 This trick works well on small sling bags but can be overkill on bigger ones, which expand to be comically bulky.

-CODEOFBELL X-POD
+CODEOFBELL X-POD II

-With an expandable main compartment, the CODEOFBELL X-Pod works equally well on days when you only need the essentials and on trips where you want everything but the kitchen sink.
+With an expandable main compartment, the CODEOFBELL X-Pod II works equally well on days when you only need the essentials and on trips where you want everything but the kitchen sink.
 Plus, it never looks too bulky and manages to stay comfortable even when fully packed—an impressive feat we don’t often see.

 Profile